 - Add 16 fl. oz. of water or 500 milliliters.
 This is a 1:6 coffee-to-water ratio which results in a strong and rich cold brew concentrate.

-Brewing ratios are in grams, not volume, but if you don’t have a coffee scale, you can still follow the 1:6 rule.
-For example, for every cup of ground coffee, add 6 cups of water.
-It’s much better to be precise and weigh the ground beans with a scale, but I understand that you might not have one.
+Coffee brewing ratios are in grams, not volume, but if you don’t have a coffee scale, you can still follow the 1:6 rule.

 - Stir the mixture with a spoon.

 - Seal the jar and let it sit for 7 to 12 hours in the fridge.
 I used to steep my cold brew coffee for longer, but I found that you don’t really need to steep the coffee grounds for 24 hours to make great cold brew.

 - Place a kitchen towel or a piece of double-layered cheesecloth on top of the vessel into which you’ll pour your cold brew coffee.

 - Pour your coffee into the vessel.
 The towel/cloth will serve as a filtering unit and will separate the grounds from the extracted coffee.